In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Harmony Painting worked on the space, Rockless Tables made the tables and Team Electric did all the electric connections.

-They soon open to the public for relaunch.
+They soon open to the eagerly waiting customers for the relaunch.

 On relaunch, the bar is great, and Jen is doing so much better.